 My Google Scholar page

-Our research program combines the disciplines of political science and geography to understand and improve the design of complex environmental governance regimes.
+Our research program combines political science, climate science, ecology and geography to understand and improve the design of complex environmental governance regimes.
 We work closely with a range of physical, natural, and social scientists and policymakers on inter-disciplinary approaches to environmental governance problems.
 Our social science capacity and competitiveness is underpinned by an international research program, involving co-tutelle PhD supervision and co-appointed postdoctoral fellowships, with colleagues at Exeter University, Stockholm University, WorldFish, and the University of Queensland.